weighne/stitch-pattern/README.md

 ### Why did you do this?

 I like cross-stitch, but I don't like having to dig around for cool patterns or spend time making my own patterns, so this automates some of the busy work.

+### This thing is a mess!

+You're correct, I will be cleaning it up as I go (and probably adding more features and perhaps a GUI).